webix-hub/docs/data/spreadsheet/ui_guide.md

 - use only the bottom border
 - set placeholders
-- apply *“webix_ssheet_suggest”* CSS and set padding to 0 for a suggest of a form control
+- apply *"webix_ssheet_suggest"* CSS and set padding to 0 for a suggest of a form control
-- use the *“ssheet-colorpicker”* view as a color selector
+- use the *"ssheet-colorpicker"* view as a color selector

-To apply correct borders for all controls in this popup, you can use the *“ssheet-form-popup”* view instead of “popup” and the *“ssheet-form-suggest”* one for the control's suggests:
+To apply correct borders for all controls in this popup, you can use the *“ssheet-form-popup”* view instead of “popup” and the *"ssheet-form-suggest"* one for the control's suggests:

 ~~~js
 webix.ui({